Winter Half Marathon Program

 Prerequisites: Participants should have a weekly mileage base of 15-20 miles per week and should be able to comfortably run 8 miles without stopping prior to starting the program.
 MCRRC Membership is required for participation in this program.
 If you are not a member, you will have the opportunity to join MCRRC during registration.
 Participants must be 18 or older to register.

-Structure: We will be offering an optional and more informal weekly pre-program build up group runs on Saturday’s beginning December 3, 2022.
-The formal program runs for 11 weeks and welcomes new distance and experienced runners.
-The formal program will begin on Saturday, January 7, 2023.
-The first long run will be 8 miles and will gradually build in distance to prepare for a half marathon.
+The formal program runs for 11 weeks and welcomes runners both new to the distance and those with experience.
+The first workout is on Saturday, January 13, 2024.
+This long run will start with 8 miles and gradually build in distance through the program, to prepare for a half marathon.
 Prior to the first workout, participants will be placed in pace groups with others of similar ability.
 Each group will ideally be led by a pace coach, though we may not have pace coaches available for all groups.
-We will need a current race time and some information on your recent mileage to properly place you in a pace group.
+We will need a current race time and information on your recent mileage to properly place you in a pace group.
 You will have an opportunity to provide that information during registration.
 Note: A current race time should represent a “hard effort” race time.
 If you don’t have a hard effort race time, please consider one of the upcoming races on our schedule.

-The program meets twice per week on Saturday mornings at 7:30 AM for long runs, which will take place in various locations, as well as on Tuesday evenings at 6:30 PM at the Winston Churchill High School track in Potomac, MD.
+The program meets twice per week on Saturday mornings at 7:30 AM for long runs, which will take place in various locations, as well as on Tuesday evenings at 6:30 PM at a local track.
+Track workouts in January and February will be located at Gaithersburg High School (101 Education Blvd., Gaithersburg, MD).
+The track location is subject to change.

 *** Curious about coaching, like the cold, and love to have fun?
 We are looking for Pace Coaches!
 Please email Winter_Half@mcrrc.org for more information! ***